nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter5_chapter_5_repentance_from_dead_works.md

 Grief, suffering, and sorrow are closely related concepts.
 In the human condition we will go through all three, we can learn and grow through all three, but God will not bring death and destruction into our lives to teach us.

 <!-- p101 -->
-Scripture says every good and perfect gift comes from God above (<span class="x-scripture" data-type="ref" data-book="James" data-chapter="1" data-verses="17" data-lang="en" data-version="NKJV">James 1:17</span>).
-He is a good Father who knows how to give His children good gifts (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="7" data-verses="11" data-lang="en" data-version="NKJV">Matthew 7:11</span>).
+Scripture says every good and perfect gift comes from God above (<span class="x-scripture" data-book="JAS" data-chapter="1" data-lang="en" data-type="ref" data-verses="17" data-version="NKJV">James 1:17</span>).
+He is a good Father who knows how to give His children good gifts (<span class="x-scripture" data-book="MAT" data-chapter="7" data-lang="en" data-type="ref" data-verses="11" data-version="NKJV">Matthew 7:11</span>).
 Godly sorrow will bring discomfort, but His discipline is righteous and loving.
 Just as a good father would not deliberately break his child's arm to ‘teach him a lesson’, God will not bring sickness or disease upon His children to teach us.

 <!-- p102 -->
 ### An Example of Worldly Sorrow versus Godly Sorrow